 Key Stage 2 Physical Education

-All pupils receive three hours of PE a week, and are presented with the opportunity to master Fundamental Movement Skills and develop their Components of Fitness through a variety of isolated activities and fun team based games.
-Enjoyment and challenge are at the heart of all our activities and games.
+All pupils participate in three hours of PE each week, giving them the chance to master Fundamental Movement Skills and enhance their Components of Fitness through both individual challenges and team-based games.
+Fun, challenge, and personal achievement are at the heart of every session.

 Term | Units of work |